Liverpool Lime Street railway station: Underground station

-The underground station, known as Liverpool Lime Street Low Level (station code: LVL) consists of a single platform (platform A), alongside the 1970s Liverpool Loop tunnel and a ticket hall above.
-The station, opened in 1977, is connected to the main line station by means of a pedestrian subway and escalators, accessed via a long passageway which crosses beneath Lime Street itself, and by a lift from the main concourse.
+The underground station, known as Liverpool Lime Street Low Level consists of a single platform (A), alongside the 1970s Liverpool Loop tunnel and a ticket hall above.
+The station, which was opened in 1977, is connected to the main line station by means of a pedestrian subway and escalators; it is accessed via a long passageway which crosses beneath Lime Street itself and by a lift from the main concourse.